 Video Encoder Settings:

-However, the newest FFmpeg version is more stable than the one from 20.0.1.
+The newest FFmpeg version is more stable than the one from 20.0.1.
 With the 20.0.1 FFmpeg, you will encounter completely random crashes upon stopping recordings, and sometimes OBS will refuse to record because of a

-However in an ideal world, what are the system requirements CPU-wise?
+What are the system requirements CPU-wise?

 1080p60, Second System